takatamasu/forest-group-website/README.md

 ## 🧠 JavaScript Features

-- `Event listeners` for hamburger menu
+- `event listeners` for hamburger menu
 - `new Date` for automatic date updating
+- `onscroll` for scrollspy (highlights menu items while scrolling on desktop)

 <a id="live"></a>